RV Mods: Protect your headlights!

 By Greg Illes

 As we prepared for our Alaska trip, we read many warnings about damage caused by flying rocks.
-Having traveled thousands of miles of dirt roads in the desert Southwest, we are no strangers to road hazards.
+Having traveled thousands of miles of dirt roads in the Desert Southwest, we are no strangers to road hazards.
 But this time, the hazards were to come from other vehicles tossing stones up off the roadway.
+How could we protect our RV’s headlights?

 One of the most vulnerable spots on our coach is the quad headlight installation, which consists of expensive, and difficult to replace, Hella halogen units.
-Chipping or breaking one of these puppies would be inconvenient at best.
+Chipping or breaking one of these puppies would be inconvenient, at best.

 Fortunately, the solution was simple and inexpensive.
 These headlights are recessed, and mounted behind a rectangular bezel with four screws.
 All that was needed was to cut a clear plastic cover, remove the screws and re-secure everything with the cover in place.